samcennis/TreasureBattle/README.txt

-Intructions on how to run.
+Instructions on how to run.

 1) Download Node and npm